-Favourite genres: Fiction: historical, crime, mystery, general fiction, sci-fi, fantasy, romance, chick lit.
-Non-Fiction: historical, biographies, science, educational reference.
+Genres I read: Historical fiction, crime, mystery, general fiction, sci-fi, fantasy, romance, chick lit, historical non-fiction, biographies, science, educational reference, medical reference.

-Genres/material I won’t beta read: Erotica, overly religious or spiritual self-help, horror.
+Genres/material I won’t read: Erotica, overly religious or spiritual self-help, horror.

 Favourite authors: Rachael Treasure, Rachael Johns, Kate Morton, Fleur McDonald, Fiona McIntosh, Di Morrissey, Monica McInerney, Freda Lightfoot, Nick Earls, Nikki Gemmell.

 Are you an author?
 No, but I write, edit and produce newsletters, etc.

 Hobbies: Reading, recycling/repurposing, arts and crafts (painting, papercrafts), photography, producing goods and information for others.

 I have a curious and analytical mind, a love of language, and a passion for books.
 I’m a part-time editor with a background in law.
 This experience gives me an eye for detail, as well as an ability to see the big picture.
 I have experience writing technical and creative non-fiction documents, and I enjoy reading a wide variety of books.

 My approach to beta reading: is to provide clear, considered and constructive feedback that will give the author an insight into the reader’s experience and help them to achieve their writing aims.